 Some people will focus on a given skill above and beyond the patience or prowess of others, and will thus receive an additional bonus to related actions.
 For example, say someone wants to be very good at physics, so they study their entire life and perform esoteric research to that effect.
 This allows them to 'double up' their skill, providing a +1 CS above and beyond the normal bonus (if applicable).

 Such skills are designated to indicate their increased bonus (the physicist in the above example would show that they have Physics 2, instead of 'mere' Physics).
-Any talent that is offering a double bonus should count as two talents (or cost two points), for the purposes of a character's total skills.
+Any talent that is offering a double bonus should count as two talents (or cost two points), where a character's total skills are concerned.
 Other than an explanation as to why said character is so good at what they do, nothing else is really necessary.

 On the other hand, rare individuals are the 'best of the best' in their given fields.
 These folks may 'triple up' their talent in a given area, allowing for a +2 CS beyond the standard bonus to related FEATs.
 This is costly, however.
 If our example physicist wanted to have Physics 3, they would have to sacrifice four of their talent slots (or four points) for this purpose.
 And, of course, offer a compelling reason for that level of ability.